 All elementary schools use a computerized accounting program.
-The cost is \$2.15 per breakfast, \$2.90 per meal for hot lunch, and milk for those who carry a cold lunch is 50 cents.
-With the computerized system, however, individual tickets for breakfast/lunch and/or milk are not purchased.
-Instead any amount of money may be deposited in a student's account and as they eat hot lunch and/or take milk, that amount is deducted from their account.
+The cost is \$2.25 per breakfast and \$3.00 per meal for hot lunch.
+Milk or bottled water for those who carry a cold lunch is 50 cents.
+Any amount of money may be deposited in a student's account and as they eat hot lunch and/or take milk or water, that amount is deducted from their account.
 There is a minimum balance of \$5.00.